raivivek/raivivek.github.io/content/programming/gsoc-16-wrap-up.md

 </figcaption>
 </figure>

 Last but not the least, a big thanks to Google for the amazing program!
+Also, thanks to [Mateus](https://mateusjabour.github.io/) and [Graham](https://sxibolet.2pitau.org), also the GSoC students for OpenSNP for a great company throughout.

 --------